20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 Chelsea hero Didier Drogba was the man who almost blew the final apart when he hacked away at Franck Ribery in the 97th minute.
 The Frenchman was injured, but Bayern had a penalty which would have surely won them the match.

-If Chelsea fans didn't believe they were going to win the game before the penalty, they absolutely should have done after it however.
+If Chelsea fans didn't believe they were going to win the game before the penalty, they absolutely should have after.
 The usually ever-reliable Arjen Robben stepped up to the mark, and blasted it straight at the diving Petr Cech, squandering Bayern's best and final chance at wrapping things up.

 Penalty Shootout: Chelsea Win 3-4